-There are a few buildings within the proposed Conservation Area which are of poor design or quality.
+There are a few buildings within the Conservation Area which are of poor design or quality.
 These tend not to conform to the period styles established during the development of Streatham and are either neutral or harm the historic character of the Conservation Area.
-These are as follows: - relation to the surrounding buildings.
-It is a rather under scaled building that looks out of place amidst the generally taller buildings which line the High Road.
+These are as follows:-

+- The Genevieve Public House (renamed The Baroque in 2000).
+This public house exerts a neutral impact and bares no relation to the surrounding buildings.
+It is a rather under scaled building that looks out of place amidst the generally taller buildings which line the High Road. - 2) Norwich House.
-1) The Genevieve Public House.
-This public house exerts a neutral impact and bares no

-- 2) Norwich House.
 This is another neutral building, standing side on to the High Road.
 The two storey wings of shops on either side are under scaled. - 3) Elgar House.
 This large monotonous office block creates a deadening break in the retail frontage of the High Road.
-The whole building stands back from the road breaking the sweep of grand apartment blocks and disrupting the pavement frontage of shops. - 4) Nos.
+The whole building stands back from the road breaking the sweep of grand apartment blocks and disrupting the pavement frontage of shops although this could be mitigated by the creation of a public square in place of the service yard to the tyre premises. - 4) Nos.
 194-198 Streatham High Road occupied by Iceland.
-Built circa 1970, this construction appears as a grey box in a row of traditional shop buildings.
+Built circa 1970, this construction appears as a grey corrugated box in a row of traditional shop buildings.
 The upper floor is virtually windowless and creates a dead area along the red brick frontage. - 5) Nos.
 213a-c is occupied by a sports store and stands on the site of the former Streatham Methodist Church.
-This building is a very dull, lifeless modem block which contributes nothing to the street. - 6) Nos.
-374-380 Streatham High Road is a very dull building of poor quality and No. 382 next door was formerly an Austin Garage that has been altered over the years and now contributes nothing visually to the road. - 7) Opposite Raebam Court at the start of Gracefield Gardens stands a large single storey commercial building which is used as a Carpet and tile showroom at present.
+This building is a very dull, lifeless modern block which is under scaled and contributes nothing to the street. - Nos.
+374-380 Streatham High Road is a very dull building of poor quality and No. 382 next door was formerly an Austin Garage that has been altered over the years and now contributes nothing visually to the road. - 7) Opposite Raebarn Court at the start of Gracefield Gardens stands a large single storey commercial building which is used as a Carpet and tile showroom at present.
 To the side of this property is a large open area used for car parking.
 The building is of no architectural merit and contributes nothing to its surroundings.